Texas A&M Coach Kevin Sumlin Receives Racist Hate Mail From Fan

 College football is a game that’s filled with emotion.
 From gameday traditions to the game played on the field, people burst with excitement.
 Sometime that excitement can go too far.
 Far enough to distort our actual perception of the game itself.
 One football fan went too far this week.

-Thursday night Sumlin’s wife, Charlene Sumlin, broke news on twitter that her husband had received a racist letter from a belligerent fan:
+Thursday night Sumlin’s wife, Charlene Sumlin, broke news on twitter that her husband had received a racist letter from a belligerent fan.

 People of 2017: please tell me how any part of this is ok.
 And to the sender: did it occur to you that a child may open it?#orelseWHAT? pic.twitter.com/Co1s2Hb94r